 From time to time, Lehman Brothers Inc. and its affiliates have, directly or indirectly, provided investment and commercial banking or financial advisory services to us, the selling stockholder or its affiliates and other companies in the semiconductor industry, for which they have received customary fees and commissions, and expect to provide these services to us and others in the future, for which they expect to receive customary fees and commissions.

 LEGAL MATTERS

-The validity of the shares of common stock offered by this prospectus supplement will be passed upon for us by Cleary Gottlieb Steen & Hamilton LLP, New York, New York.
-The underwriter has been represented in connection with this offering by Cravath, Swaine & Moore LLP, New York, New York.
+The validity of the shares of common stock offered by this prospectus supplement will be passed upon for us by Cleary Gottlieb Steen & Hamilton LLP, New York, New Yor

 EXPERTS